 Transliteration:( Wa aatun nisaaa'a sadu qaatihinna nihlah; fa in tibna lakum 'an shai'im minhu nafsan fakuloohu hanee'am mareee'aa )

-1. Only the wife is entitled to Mehr, not her guardian.
+Only the wife is entitled to the Mehr, not her guardian.

 There are three types of Mehr:

-Laws pertaining to all three are different.
-In the Mehre Mu'ajjal (1) the wife can demand her Mehr before consummation of marriage.
+The laws pertaining to each are different.
+In Mehr-e-Mua'jjal (1), the wife can demand her Mehr before the consummation of the marriage.

 The tafsir of Surah Nisa verse 4 by Ibn Kathir is unavailable here.